Alschn/django-react-docker-heroku-template/README.md

    7) Deploy your app by running: `git push heroku master` or manually in Heroku Dashboard.
    There you can set up automatic deploys and awaiting CI.
    8) Go to `<your app name>.herokuapp.com` to see the published website.

-## Todo:
-- Backend needs to wait for postgres, otherwise it is not able to run migrations (dev setup with Docker)
-- Check if Github Actions CI passes